Two Dimensional Polymerization of Graphene Oxide: Bottom-up Approach: Introduction

-Graphene and its oxide are two dimensional sheet organic macromolecules that have a crystal lattice, that is they are comprised of repeating in two dimensions monomer units.
-What are these units?
-How does a two dimensional polymerization work?
-These are the questions we address here.

-A straightforward response to the inquiry of what monomer units one needs to introduce to initiate two dimensional polymerization, is a monomer that has four functional groups reacting in pairs.
-However, there exists a more elegant solution.
-It is applicable in the two dimensional polymerization of graphene and its oxide.
+In this communication we suggest a bottom-up approach towards GO synthesis.
+We start from a simple monomer and through a tailored two dimensional polymerization arrive at GO platelets.

 Consider the monomer unit in Fig \ref{fig1}a.

-This unit contains alternating functional groups A and B attached to a benzene (for graphene) or cyclohexane (for GO) carbon ring.
+This unit contains alternating functional groups A and B attached to a benzene or cyclohexane carbon ring.
 Imposing a polymerization rule that depends on the chemical reaction between A and B we can produce the step depicted in Fig \ref{fig1}b.
 The newly formed bond (depicted in color) appears in an arbitrary position in the ring with equal probability for all positions.
 The letters in the ring denote the positions functional groups had prior to the reaction.
 Given this rule, one is tempted to assume that the A and B functional groups above and below the bond would also react.
 However, they are attached with covalent bonds to an sp$^{n}$ hybridized carbon atom and these bonds are rigid.
 Such a reaction would require their bending and this is energy prohibitive.
 More probable is the reaction with an additional monomer unit.
 When this occurs we arrive at the lattice represented in Fig \ref{fig1}c.
 The hexagonal symmetry is present in this newly formed structure.
 The bonds formed during the polymerization are depicted in color.
 The key to the understanding of the formation of this lattice is the observation that the intermediate (to the monomer rings) hexagons are spanned by three newly formed bonds.
-The letters in the monomer hexagons stand as a reminder of where the functional groups were.
-If one traces the central monomer hexagon and the surrounding it six monomer hexagons, one is convinced that this is the only possible configuration the original monomer units undergone two dimensional polymerization in Fig \ref{fig1}b can arrange in space.
+If one traces the central monomer hexagon and the surrounding it six monomer hexagons, one is convinced that this is the only possible configuration the original monomer units undergone two dimensional polymerization can arrange in space.

-In the general framework discussed here the reacting groups A and B are not specified.
-We do not see any restriction at this stage and these groups could be any compliant with the rule in Fig \ref{fig1}b.